green-coding-solutions/documentation/content/en/docs/installation/installation-linux.md

 Please note that whenever you run the Green Metrics Tool you have to first activate the python `venv`.

+{{< callout context="note" icon="outline/info-circle" >}}
-{{< alert icon="💡" text="Note for ARM systems: Please use the '-r' flag, which will tell the script to not install the 'msr-tools' package.
-A tool that is only available on Intel and AMD systems." />}}
+Note for ARM systems: Please use the '-r' flag, which will tell the script to not install the 'msr-tools' package.
+A tool that is only available on Intel and AMD systems.
+{{< /callout >}}

 What you might want to add: